Thanks to a different type of software, ADSL2 connections offer faster speeds than standard ADSL broadband.

 ADSL2 and ADSL2+ use the same cabling and exchange infrastructure as a regular ADSL connection.
-However, the software that makes the technology possible allows for greater amounts of data to be transmitted, which means that it can reach speeds of up to 3x regular ADSL – 24Mbps download and 1Mbps upload.
+However, the software that makes the technology possible allows for greater amounts of data to be transmitted, which means that it can reach speeds of up to three times those of regular ADSL — 24Mbps download and 1Mbps upload.

 As with ADSL connections, the distance of your house from the telephone exchange and the quality of the copper wiring can have a significant effect on the speeds you are able to get.

-Nearly all main ISPs now offer an high-speed ADSL2 service alongside even faster fibre broadband connections:
+Nearly all main ISPs now offer a high-speed ADSL2 service alongside even faster fibre broadband connections, including:

 Compare ADSL2 broadband deals at uSwitch now.